Rail transport in Guinea

 Guinea has 1,155km of railways.
 This comprises 366km at gauge and 789km at gauge.
 The latter includes 662km in common carrier service from Kankan to Conakry most of which is abandoned.

 The current status

 Conakry to Kankan (state owned railway line)

 In June 1959, the state-owned railway company ONCFG (Office National des Chemins de Fer de Guinée) was founded.
 The property of the former French colonial Conakry-Niger rail authority was transferred to it.
 Since 2010 the organisation has been known as Société Nationale des Chemins de Fer de Guinée (SNCFG).

-In the following years, the rolling stock wasn't maintained.
+In the following years, the rolling stock was not maintained.
 Since 1993, with the exception of fuel shipments to Mamou, rail traffic was suspended.

 In 2008, the government of Guinea was in talks with Rio Tinto and BHP Billiton about the renovation of the Conakry-Kankan line.

 In 2011, the Brazilian company Vale began rebuilding the Conakry to Kankan railroad.
-This project was not completed and the majority of the line remains (2025) abandoned.
-As part of an agreement with the government of Guinea, Vale was to refurbish the railroad, which would transport passengers and general freight between the capital city Conakry and Kankan in the east of the country.
-By rebuilding the railroad, Vale would have contributed to the social and economic development of the African country, potentially creating thousands of jobs.
+This project was not completed and the majority of the line remains abandoned as of 2025.